crhuber/cellar/README.md

 Got bitten by using `.env.production` and exposing it in the local project itself?

-Using `teller` and a `.teller.yml` file that exposes nothing to the prying eyes, you can work fluently and seamlessly with zero risk, also no need for quotes:
+Using `cellar` and a `.cellar.yml` file that exposes nothing to the prying eyes, you can work fluently and seamlessly with zero risk, also no need for quotes:

 ```
-$ teller run -- your-process arg1 arg2... --switch1 ...
+$ cellar run -- your-process arg1 arg2... --switch1 ...
 ```

 ## :mag_right: Inspecting variables

-This will output the current variables `teller` picks up.
+This will output the current variables `cellar` picks up.
 Only first 2 letters will be shown from each, of course.

 ```
-$ teller show
+$ cellar show
 ```

 ## :tv: Local shell population

 Hardcoding secrets into your shell scripts and dotfiles?

 In some cases it makes sense to eval variables into your current shell.
-For example in your `.zshrc` it makes much more sense to use `teller`, and not hardcode all those into the `.zshrc` file itself.
+For example in your `.zshrc` it makes much more sense to use `cellar`, and not hardcode all those into the `.zshrc` file itself.

 In this case, this is what you should add:

 ```
-eval "$(teller sh)"
+eval "$(cellar sh)"
 ```

 ## :whale: Easy Docker environment